SeanXIV/BonnieVale-Data-Cleanup-Scripts/README.md

 ### Overview
 This repository contains scripts to clean and restructure the cohort spreadsheet into three linked tables without altering the original data.
 The processing is non-destructive: the original CSV remains unchanged and outputs are written to the outputs/ folder.

-- Input: 2024 JGT Cohort - 2024 Cohort.csv (CSV with multi-line cells and a two-row header)
+- Input: CSV with multi-line cells and a two-row header (group labels + column labels)
 - Outputs:
   - outputs/table_personal_parent.csv
   - outputs/table_study_support.csv
   - outputs/table_engagement_progress.csv
-- Linking key across tables: ID_Number (rows without an ID are kept with an empty key so no data is lost)
+- Linking key across tables: Student_ID (generated).
+ID_Number (SA ID) is still included in Table 1 but is no longer the link key.

+Student_ID format (single word): first 2 letters of Name + first 2 letters of Surname + CohortYear
+- Example: “Bjorn AFRICA” in 2024 → bjaf2024
+- Diacritics removed (Elroshé → elroshe), then only letters used for the two-letter parts
+- If either part has fewer than 2 letters, we use what’s available; if both are empty, fallback to unk{year}r{row}
+- If duplicates occur in the same file, numeric suffixes are appended deterministically: bjaf2024, bjaf20242, bjaf20243
+- Cohort year is auto-detected from the input filename (first 20xx).
+You can override with --cohort-year

 ### Files
 - clean_and_split.py